BlinkPay/BlinkPay-Flutter-Demo/README.md

-# BlinkPay Flutter Mobile App Demo
+# BlinkPay Flutter Demo

-A Flutter project showcasing how to integrate WebView-based e-commerce functionality with the BlinkPay payment gateway.
-This project demonstrates a mobile implementation of BlinkPay's payment system using Flutter's WebView capabilities and deep linking for seamless payment flow.
+A Flutter project showcasing how to integrate Custom Tabs-based e-commerce functionality with the BlinkPay payment gateway.
+This project demonstrates a mobile implementation of BlinkPay's payment system using Flutter's Custom Tabs capabilities and deep linking for seamless payment flow.

 ## Tools & Technologies

 - **Flutter**: Cross-platform framework for building mobile applications
-- **WebView**: For rendering web-based payment interfaces
+- **Custom Tabs**: For rendering web-based payment interfaces using system browser
-- **Deep Linking**: To handle payment callbacks and app navigation
+- **Deep Linking**: To handle payment callbacks and app navigation using `app_links`
 - **BlinkPay**: Secure payment gateway integration for processing payments

 ## Prerequisites